Substra/substra/references/sdk.md

 ```

 Download model to destination file.
-This model was saved using the 'save_model' function of the algorithm.
+This model was saved using the 'save_model' function of the class.
 To load and use the model, please refer to the 'load_model' and 'predict' functions of the
-algorithm.
+class.

 **Arguments:**
  - `key (str, required)`: Model key to download